 Your gas Meter Point Reference Number (MPRN) does the same job as the MPAN, for your gas supply, and finding it is also quite the same job.
 The MPRN helps the supplier locate your meter.
 Note, however, that this number (again, no letters, number only!) will only be between eight to ten digits long.
 The supplier may have tried to hide it away again but the MPRN number will be printed somewhere on your bill.
 It is typically shown in one row of numbers and prefaced with the letter M. So you should expect to see something that looks like this:

-If you have just moved into the property and don't know the name of the company that supplies your property with electricity, then your first task is to call your so-called Distribution Network Operator (DNO).
+If you have just moved into the property and don't know who supplies your electricity, then your first task is to call your so-called Distribution Network Operator (DNO).

 What is this now, you ask?